dracoblue.net

 While working with Node.JS and dbslayer today, I was facing a weird issue with escaping strings.

-Best thing would have been, if I could have forced my server to use NOBACKSLASHESCAPES as sql-mode and then just escape the ' to ''.
+Best thing would have been, if I could have forced my server to use NO_BACKSLASH_ESCAPES as sql-mode and then just escape the ' to ''.

-But since this server is also used by other programs and NOBACKSLASHESCAPES option cannot be set by option for dbslayer I had to turn it off again.
+But since this server is also used by other programs and NO_BACKSLASH_ESCAPES option cannot be set by option for dbslayer I had to turn it off again.

 I ended up with this tiny escape string method: